Asynchronous Distributed ECME Algorithm for Matrix Variate Non-Gaussian Responses: Maximum Likelihood Estimation

 We derive a lower bound for the matrix rate and speed of convergence for our ADECME algorithm. \citet{dempster1977maximum} and \citet{Men94} show that the convergence rate and speed of EM-type algorithms depend on the observed and complete data information matrices.
-Their approach is inapplicable in our setting due to the partial updates of the ADECME algorithm, where only a $\gamma$ fraction of the sufficient statistics are updated in every iteration. \citet{NeaHin98} develop an EM extension that uses a fraction of the samples in an iteration.
-This extension is an instance of the class of online EMs \citep{CapMou09}, which use stochastic approximation for enhancing the efficiency of EM-type algorithms.
+Their approach is inapplicable to our setting due to the partial updates of the ADECME algorithm, where only a $\gamma$ fraction of the sufficient statistics are updated in every iteration. \citet{NeaHin98} develop an EM extension that uses a fraction of the samples in an iteration.
+This extension is an instance of the class of online EMs \citep{CapMou09} that use stochastic approximation for enhancing the efficiency of EM-type algorithms.

 Our ADECME algorithm is based on the Distributed EM framework, which uses the full data but updates only a fraction of the sufficient statistics in every iteration \citep{srivastava2019asynchronous,zhou2023asynchronous}.
-It is the distributed extension of the parent ECM algorithm for parameter estimation in a matrix-variate $t$ distribution \citep{gallaugher2017matrix}.
-Due to the partial ADECME updates, the likelihood sequence obtained from ADECME is not guaranteed to increase in every iteration; however, the ADECME likelihood sequence still converges as shown in the following proposition, which is based on Theorem 1 in \citet{NeaHin98}. \begin{proposition} Let $\tilde p$ be a probability density on the space of missing data $\wb = (W_1, \ldots, W_N)$, $\ell_C(\varthetab)$ and $ \ell (\varthetab)$ be the complete and observed data log likelihood in \eqref{eq:complete_data_loglikelihood}, and $\EE_{\wb}$ be the expectation with respect to density of $\wb$.
-Define the following objective function of ($\tilde p, \varthetab$):
+It is the distributed extension of the parent ECM algorithm for parameter estimation in a matrix-variate $t$ setting.
+Due to the partial ADECME updates, the likelihood sequence obtained from ADECME is not guaranteed to increase in every iteration; however, the ADECME likelihood sequence still converges as shown in the following proposition, based on Theorem 1 in \citet{NeaHin98}.